Habbie/hello-dns/resolver.md

 specific nameservers.

-So, to resolve `www.powerdns.com`, send a query for that name to one of the 26 root-server IP address.
-The root-servers will return a non-authoritative answer ('aa=0') with the NS records of the `COM` servers, and helpfully also provide IP addresses for those servers.
+So, to resolve `www.powerdns.com`, send a query for that name to one of the 26 root-server IP addresses.
+The root-servers will return a non-authoritative answer ('AA=0') with the NS records of the `COM` servers, and helpfully also provide IP addresses for those servers.

 The resolver can believe these NS records and even the 'glue' - we trust the